Why Do I Sweat So Much? And Ways to Deal

 4. More Sweat Glands

-Not everyone has the same number of sweat glands.
-The average person has about two million sweat glands; some have as many as five million.
-It follows that the more sweat glands you have, the more you are capable of sweating excessively.
+The average person has about two million sweat glands, but some have as many as five million.
+The more sweat glands you have, the more you are capable of sweating excessively.

-The majority of sweat glands are eccrine sweat glands, which are found in your armpits, the soles of your feet, the palms of your hands, your forehead and cheeks.
+Most sweat glands are eccrine sweat glands in your armpits, the soles of your feet, the palms of your hands, your forehead and cheeks.
 The sweat from these glands is a clear, odorless fluid that controls your body temperature when the sweat evaporates.

-Apocrine glands are found in your armpits and genital region and produce a thick fluid.
-It produces the body odor we know so well when it comes in contact with bacteria on the skin’s surface.
+Apocrine glands are in your armpits and genital region and produce a thicker fluid.
+Sweat from these glands produces body odor when it comes in contact with bacteria on your skin.

-Even though men and women have about the same number of sweat glands, men produce more sweat.
-Why?
-Scientists have found that testosterone increases men’s sweat response.
-Conversely, estrogen levels in women promote lower body temperatures, which causes women to sweat less.
+Scientists point out that testosterone increases men’s sweat response.
+Conversely, estrogen levels in women promote lower body temperatures, which generally causes women to sweat less.

-While this is an obvious one, hot, humid environments raise your body temperature, activating your glands to sweat more to cool you off.
 Whenever possible, regulate the air temperature around you with fans and open windows.
-Dressing in layers will also help keep you cooler and more comfortable in warm weather.
+Dressing in layers will also help you stay cool and comfortable in volatile weather.

 7. Your Emotions

-Getting enough sleep, relaxation, meditation and yoga are good tools to keep anxiety at bay.
-Journaling, spending time with supportive friends and having a generally healthy lifestyle are also contributing factors in being happier and less stressed overall.
+Sleep, relaxation, meditation and yoga are useful ways to keep anxiety at bay.
+Plus journaling, spending time with supportive friends and having an overall healthy lifestyle can improve happiness and reduce stress.